DecisionsDev/odm-docker-kubernetes/platform/ecs/README-ecs-compose-x.md

 export AWSACCOUNTID=<aws_account_id>
 aws ecr get-login-password --region ${REGION} | podman login --username AWS --password-stdin ${AWSACCOUNTID}.dkr.ecr.${REGION}.amazonaws.com
 ```
+where
+- `REGION`: AWS Regions where you want to deploy your services
+- `AWSACCOUNTID`: your AWS account ID

 ## Create RDS Database
+- Run the following command to create an Amazon RDS database instance that can be used by ODM.
 ```
 aws rds create-db-instance \
   --db-instance-identifier "odm-rds" \